 The sensor must sit close to the evaporator coil without touching it.
 That precise positioning is what gives the system an accurate temperature reading.
 Even a small shift in the sensor's location can throw off the entire cooling cycle.

-For a deeper dive into how this component works and how to test it, see our AC sensor troubleshooting guide.
+For a deeper look at how this component works and how to test it, see our AC sensor troubleshooting guide.

 Symptoms of a Bad AC Sensor